fleetdm/fleet/docs/Using Fleet/enroll-chromebooks.md

 ## Debugging ChromeOS
 To learn how to debug the Fleetd Chrome extension, visit [here](https://github.com/fleetdm/fleet/blob/main/docs/Contributing/Testing-and-local-development.md#fleetd-chrome-extension).

+## Potential issues and trubleshooting:
+- 1 The extension does not install on our ChromeBooks.
+- 2 Chrome Web Browsers on other OSs (Mac/Linux/Windows) get this extension (where it's not needed).

+Google Admin is arranged in a hirarchy of Organizational Units (OUs).
+(All) Chrome extensions can only be installed at USERs level (not DEVICES).
+If you deploy any chrome extension to an OU that only has DEVICES, it will not be installed.
+On the other hand if you deploy an extension to an OU that hold USERS with both ChromeBooks and managed Chrome web browsers (e.g. Chrome browser on a MacBook), it will deploy the extension to that Chrome Web Browser.

+### Our recommendation:
+- Create an OU that will hold all USERs with ChromeBooks.
+Deploy our extension to it (Force-Install).
+- Create an OU to holds the managed Chrome Web Browsers of the USERS above (Not the USERS.
+Just the Chrome Web Brwosers).
+Make sure our extension is blocked on this OU.

+> Note: When deployed on OSs other than ChromeOS, our Chrome Extension will detect it and not perform any operation.

 <meta name="title" value="Enroll Chromebooks">
 <meta name="pageOrderInSection" value="2000">